andyboxer/TeeTreeExample/README.md

 ### Pre-requisites

 A working installation of the TeeTree RSI project ( see TeeTree project for details of installation and pre-requisites ).
+For the purposes of this document we will assume a working TeeTree Server directory of /usr/local/TeeTree.

 ### Installation

-Clone this repository to a directory on your machine, for the purposes of this document we will assume a working directory of /usr/local/TeeTree.
+Clone this repository to a directory on your machine, for the purposes of this document we will assume a client working directory of /usr/local/TeeTreeExample.

 #### Created directories

 You will find the following directories under your chosen deployment directory:

-* client ~ In this directory is a client script that we shall run to utilise the TeeTree RSI.
+* TeeTreeClient ~ In this directory is a client script that we shall run to demonstrate the TeeTree RSI.
-* launcher - In this directory is an example of a launcher for the TeeTree Controller, we shall use this to start and stop the Controller.
-* serviceClasses ~ In this directory is an example of a TeeTree remote service class and a configuration file for both client and server.
+* TeeTreeServer ~ In this directory is an example of a TeeTree remote service class "ExampleServiceClass.php" and a configuration file "TeeTreeConfiguration.php".

 ### Configuration